0xAtelerix/docs/technology.md

 The VMs are supported with predicable data flows, for example:

 - Deterministically ordered transactions and L1 blocks from the sequencing layer
-- Tansactions and blocks are processed in batches, allowing the developer to define custom block formation rules.
+- Transactions and blocks are processed in batches, allowing the developer to define custom block formation rules.

 Furthermore, Pelagos embraces migrations and hard forks as a natural part of Appchain evolution and supports this with mechanisms designed to handle safe data migration and execution updates.

+### Choose or extend the RPC

+The RPC (Remote Procedure Call) layer provides an external interface for Appchain nodes.
+Pelagos supports flexibility in RPC options for Appchains.
+This allows developers to choose one of the standard RPCs (e.g., Ethereum, Cosmos, Solana, etc.), or to create a custom RPC, potentially extending existing implementations to suit specific requirements.

+This ensures that Appchains can integrate seamlessly with existing ecosystems or implement unique solutions tailored to their needs.

 ### Leverage Appchain interoperability